dracoventions/TWCManager/docs/README.md

 You can check that this command has been successful by running ```python --version``` and checking that the version is python3.

 ### Clone GIT Repository and copy files

+During this step, the source code and all related files will be cloned from the GitHub repository and installed into the appropriate location on your system.

 ```
 git clone https://github.com/ngardiner/TWCManager
 cd TWCManager